Questions and Answers

 On this website you will find information from experts in the field about selecting appropriate and safe volunteer placements.
 You can get a list of more websites about volunteerism.
 You can link to other sites that give information about government policy, and about insurance.

-Read the Upper Grand District School Board Information Manual (PDF) carefully, noting your questions and concerns.
+Read the Upper Grand District School Board Guide (PDF) carefully, noting your questions and concerns.
 Talk to teacher advisors, school administrators, other parents and spokespersons for the agencies on the Community Volunteer Services and Networks chart posted on this website.